Philippine Marital Problems

 Here’s a comment I received regarding one woman’s journey on the road of life.
 I get a lot of similar queries like this and I have decided to answer more of them here in the “main blog” instead of having them buried in the comments section.

 First, a disclaimer: I am not an attorney.
 This is not legal advice in any way.
-Please consult the properly professionals before you act on any of my words, which are, just one man’s personal opinion.
+Please consult the proper professionals before you act on any of my words, which are, just one man’s personal opinion.

 Also I would like to add a request here.
 In many questions like this I need to ask that people be a little more specific.
 In other words, don’t make me guess at your nationality, the nationality of your boyfriend or girlfriend or spouse, and especially be careful of “here” and “there”.
 I sometimes have trouble figuring out what country a person is writing from, and many people get confused because they think I am in the USA, when in fact, the Philippines is “here” to me.